micolous/pcprox/README.md

 Mac OS X requires that all applications requesting direct access to a keyboard device run as `root`.

+### Windows

+Windows doesn't allow raw access to keyboard devices (any more), as it could be used to build a keylogger.

+This library doesn't actually use that functionality, but [due to a hidapi bug][4], the device is always opened in read-write mode.

 ## Examples

 * [configure.py](./configure.py): A basic configuration utility that supports